upbound/docs/content/core-concepts/kcl/read-pipeline-state.md

 weight: 120
 ---

-Compositions execute in a pipeline of one or more sequential functions.
-A function's job is to update desired resource state and return it to Crossplane.
-All functions are provided four pieces of information:
+Compositions execute each function sequentially in the pipeline.
+Each function has two main tasks:

+1. Update the state of resources as they change
+2. Send the updated state data back to Crossplane.

+Each function receives four key data points:

-1. The observed state of the composite resource, and any composed resources.
+1. Current state: The real-world status of the composite resource and related resources
-2. The desired state of the composite resource, and any composed resources.
+2. Target state: The desired status of resources as defined in your configuration
-3. The function’s input.
-4. The function pipeline’s context.
+3. Function input: The specific configuration settings for this function
+4. Pipeline context: Shared information passed through the function pipeline

 This information is available to access a KCL embedded function.